eryanyao/eryanyao.github.io/_posts/2021-6-12-useful_link.md

 layout: post
 title: Useful Link
 ---
-Below will show the link that useful for me.
+This post will contain the link that i feel useful for me.
 It will contain show guide, online lecturer, tools, etc.

 ---
 - markdown basic syntax